CBD Muscle Recovery: What You Need to Know

 - Ice packs

-However, cannabidiol or CBD is gaining attention as a popular post-workout inflammation product, especially amongst professional athletes.
-As most athletes don’t want to wait 3 to 5 days before going back to the gym or resuming training, they may look to CBD products to help them recover faster.
+Today, cannabidiol or CBD is gaining attention as a popular post-workout inflammation product.
+(That’s especially true amongst professional athletes.)
+And, since most athletes don’t want to wait 3 to 5 days to resume training, they may look to CBD products to speed up recovery.

 What Exactly Is CBD?